mmdagent-ex/MMDAgent-EX/README.md

 MMDAgent-EX is distributed under Simplified BSD License.

-Also MMDAgent-EX depends on various open-source softwares and libraries.
+MMDAgent-EX depends on various open-source softwares and libraries.
 Some of them are also included in this repository.
 For licensing issues, please consult each license of the software:

 - Bullet Physics
 - FreeType